DioBytes/CodeWithDyl.github.io/_pages/about.md

 Put your address / P.O. box / other info right below your picture.
 You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->

+Growing up in my dad's pizza place, I was surrounded by the tantalizing aromas of fresh dough and melted cheese and the vibrant energy of a bustling kitchen.
+My father was a true mentor during those adolescent years, teaching me the value of hard work and the importance of passion in everything I do.
+With every slice of pizza, I absorbed the entrepreneurial spirit that defined my father's world.

+As I entered college and began studying computer information systems, I couldn't shake off the lessons I had learned in that humble kitchen.
+I realized that the same values of respect and love that held a team of chefs together could be applied to the ever-evolving world of technology.
+The more I delved into artificial intelligence, UI/UX development, and web design, the more I saw parallels between the coordination and execution of a well-run kitchen and the seamless function of intricate tech systems.

+I learned that no matter which path you choose, the obstacles you face are made of the same stuff.
+The passion, determination, and resilience needed to run a marathon are the same qualities that can propel you to land on the moon.
+My appetite for success in the tech world was fueled by the same love for cooking and eating good food that my father instilled in me.

+Now, as an IT student assistant at the University of Louisville's President's Office, I carry those invaluable lessons with me every day.
+I'm constantly pushing myself to learn new things, explore consciousness, and live passionately.
+My goal is to help others help themselves, sharing the wisdom I've gained from overcoming life's challenges.

+In my free time, you can find me staying active, whipping up a storm in the kitchen, or tending to my side gig in lawn care, which I affectionately call "Dylan of Earth."
+With an ambitious project underway to create a productivity app using Swift, I'm eager to establish my voice on social media and continue my journey of helping people better their lives.

+So, welcome to my "about me" page.
+I'm Dylan, a pizza-loving, tech-savvy, and passionate individual, always ready to share my story and learn from yours.
+Whether you're here to collaborate, learn, or just say hello, I'm glad our paths have crossed.
+Let's make something great together.